milanochuang/slides/web/thesis.md

 <!--_paginate: true-->
 <!-- Even with few-shot prompting, some misclassifications remain.
 The most common errors are confusing propriety with capacity — 10 out of 15 times — and capacity with normality — 6 out of 14 times.
-These cases show that boundaries between evaluative meanings are still hard for the model to capture precisely.-->
+These cases show that evaluative meanings are still hard for the model to capture precisely.-->
 ### Few-shot: Error Analysis

 <div style="font-size: 30px; line-height: 1.6; text-align: center; max-width: 100%;">